 Originally, the producers intended to create Muppet versions of each guest star.
 These can be seen in the early episodes when the guest star takes his or her bow.
 The practice was scrapped after the third episode.

-The character of Miss Piggy was originally alternately played by Richard Hunt and Frank Oz.
+Miss Piggy was originally alternately played by Richard Hunt and Frank Oz.
 As the character grew in popularity, a hesitant Oz took on sole performer status.
 He once remarked that Piggy was such an intense and over-the-top woman, she could only be played by a man.

 English television didn't have commercial interruptions during the programs, so many British telecasts feature scenes and musical numbers (mostly British music hall in nature) not seen in the US until Nickelodeon aired the show for a brief time in the spring and summer of 1994.
 Nickelodeon - a kids' channel - would edit out another sketch (mostly sketches that Nickelodeon thought shouldn't be seen by their audience) in favor of the usually less-offensive UK sketches.